Talkin' 'Bout Their Generation: Time to Start Working With - Not Against - Millennials

-(This article was originally featured in B The Change Magazine Medium on May 22nd 2017.
-You can check out their channel here.)
+(This article was originally featured in B The Change Magazine Medium in May 2017.)

 Late last year, Investopedia released a list of the top 10 most searched termson its site in 2017.
 It’s filled with some predictable mentions (like bitcoin), some happy surprises (like impact investing), and rounds out with millennials.

 After a relatively uncertain and tumultuous 2017 (following a relatively uncertain and tumultuous 2016), the Investopedia list is a good reminder of the need to look to the future.
 Trends change, and they can helpfully inform what we should think about next.